 Black leather Chelsea boots, Marks and Spencer, past season

 Disclosure: *These items were gifted.
 This blog post was written in collaboration with Visit Kendal My opinions are always 100% honest and the content is always my own.
 Thank you for supporting those brands that support What Lizzy LovesDisclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
 Such links are identified with an asterisk *.
-Gifted items are identified as such in the notes section at the foot of the post where you can shop this post.
+Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
 You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.